cfengine/design-center/howto/dc_api.md

 You can pass a `target` parameter to an `activate` command with an install location, which will only activate sketches that exist in that location.

+You may find a `hash` key in the result, as described in the `activations` command above.

 ##### option: `compose`